Uniqueness of critical points of the second Neumann eigenfunctions on triangles: The location of global extremum point

 \section{The location of global extremum point}

-In this section we establish that the global extrema are attained only at the endpoints of the longest side, which was discovered numerically by Terence Tao in \cite{Pol12}.

-This section does not depend on \autoref{thm42} and gives a new proof of the uniqueness of the second eigenfunction and the uniqueness of the non-vertex critical point.
-The key observation is that ${u}$ satisfies a partial monotonicity property (i.e. in a part of the triangle) along the direction of the shortest side.
+In this section, we establish that the global extrema occur only at the endpoints of the longest side, a phenomenon that was initially discovered numerically by Terence Tao; see the beginning of \href{https://polymathprojects.org/2012/06/12/polymath7-research-thread-1-the-hot-spots-conjecture/}{Polymath7 research thread 1} in \cite{Pol12}.
+This section does not depend on \autoref{thm42} as well as \autoref{thm47} and \autoref{thm51}, but relies on the results presented in \autoref{Sect3mon}.
+We provide alternative proofs of several results, including the monotonicity of the eigenfunction, the uniqueness of the non-vertex critical point, and the fact that the second Neumann eigenfunction is unique up to scalar multiplication.
+The key observation is that the eigenfunction ${u}$ satisfies a partial monotonicity property, namely, it is monotone in the direction parallel to the shortest side in a certain subdomain of the triangle.

-We begin with some notations.
-Let ${T}$ be a triangle with labeled vertices $({z}_{1}, {z}_{2}, {z}_{3})$ satisfying \eqref{CGY0401a} and
+We begin by introducing some notations.
+Let ${T}$ be a triangle with labeled vertices $({z}_{1}, {z}_{2}, {z}_{3})$ satisfying condition \eqref{CGY0601a} and